 Kayaking and Winter Snorkeling

-The island’s reef-protected beaches serve as ideal places for experiencing some unique snorkeling amid the wintery season.
-The reef acts as a barrier against the powerful and robust ocean waves, forming a shallow and protective pool of water, thereby making it an all-year-round swimming/snorkeling friendly destination.
+The island’s reef-protected beaches serve as ideal places for experiencing some unique snorkeling amid the winter season.
+The reef acts as a barrier against the powerful and robust ocean waves, forming a shallow and protective pool of water, thereby making it an all-year-round swimming/snorkeling-friendly destination.

-The list of below-mentioned beaches are perfect for exploring for experienced and beginner snorkelers alike:
+The list of below-mentioned beaches is perfect for exploring for experienced and beginner snorkelers alike: